$40 Million ERA Methane Challenge

-In October 2016 ERA launched the $40 Million Methane Challenge to develop technologies that address methane detection, methane quantification, or reduction of methane emissions in Alberta.
-Proposals were evaluated and projects have been shortlisted.
-Below is the Guidelines and Instructions Document for Full Project Proposals along with supporting documents.
+In October 2016, ERA launched the $40 Million Methane Challenge to develop technologies that address methane detection, methane quantification, or reduction of methane emissions in Alberta.
+Submissions closed in mid-December and ERA announced funding commitments to 12 innovative methane-reducing technology projects in July 2017 (see full details here).
+Below is the Guidelines and Instructions Document for Full Project Proposals along with supporting documents for the Methane Challenge.

 - Full Project Proposal Guidelines